zepinglee/citeproc-js/manual/citeproc-doc.rst

 certain local data access functions must be defined separately on an object supplied to the processor as its first argument.

-Once instantiated, a processor instance can be configured via a small set of runtime setter methods.
-Instance methods are also used to load item data into the processor, and to produce output objects suitable for consumption by a word processor plugin, or for use in constructing bibliographies.
+The instantiated processor provides a small set of runtime configuration methods.
+Instance methods are also used to load item data into the processor, and to produce output objects suitable for consumption by a word processor plugin, or for constructing bibliographies.
 Details of these and other methods available on processor instances are given below.